 Journey in words

+If you’re here for the science and prefer the minimal story (in a traditional CV style), you can find them here.
 Conversely, if you’re here to hear how I’ve ended up doing what I do, here’s the narrative version.
-With a background in elite sports and sports science, working on understanding animal minds I quite an unlikely path.
+With a background in elite sports and sports science, working on understanding animal minds is quite an unlikely path.

 Elite sports

 I’ve grown up in the world of athletics, and my discipline was the triple jump.
 My time as an elite athlete was short, but brought me some great experiences; most notably I moved to Cuba in 2010 to train with the Cuban jumpers (if you follow athletics, you may know my former team-mate Pedro Pichardo).
 But after a few years I realised that, despite my efforts, I wouldn’t make it to the international stage, so I quit.
 But I wasn’t done with elite sports.
 I had already as an athlete read all the research I could get my hands on, from specific triple jump biomechanics, periodisation, human physiology, and trainng theory.
 So the switch to coaching was a small one.
 Coaching elite sports was also the reason I enrolled in my undergraduate (see above).
-I started as a junior jumps coach in Sparta, the largest Danish athletics club, where I had the privelege to coach some amazing young athletes.
-The national federation hired me for a regional youth … (funnily enough, my greatest experience as a coach came slightly later when I was asked to be the delegated jumps coach for the Danish National team for the 2019 Universiade in Naples - also known as the Olympics for university students).
+I started as a junior jumps coach in Sparta, the largest Danish athletics club, where I had the privilege to coach some amazing young athletes, and soon after, the Danish athletics federation hired me to coach at their regional youth talent centers.
+Working with all these super passionate young people was such a joy. (funnily enough, my biggest experience as a coach came slightly later when I was asked to be the delegated jumps coach for the Danish National team for the 2019 Universiade in Naples - also known as the Olympics for university students).

 Science 101